Move Up Guidelines

 11. As a courtesy to fellow competitors there will be no talking to spectators or other groups while other competitors in the group are shooting.

-12. Cell phones and other electronic devices are to be silenced and their use is prohibited except by prior arrangement with the Range Official and their shooting group due to a personal situation.
+12. Cell phones and other electronic devices are to be silenced and their use for communication or accessing apps is prohibited.
+A phone may be used by prior arrangement with the Range Official and their shooting group due to a personal situation. a phone’s camera may be used, but posting pictures will only be allowed upon completion of competition each day.

 14. Each target has two (2) 12-rings.
 At each target the lower 12-ring will be in play initially for all shooters and a shooter may elect to have the upper 12-ring scored by announcing their intention to shoot for it.
 Upon announcing their election to shoot the upper 12-ring the scorekeepers will acknowledge and note this election, and the lower 12-ring will no longer be in play for that shooter on that target only.
 The shooter’s decision to stay with the lower 12-ring, or to call the upper 12-ring cannot be changed after coming to full draw.